by Philip Morrison

-Of course, there are other possible options if Arthur is willing to consider them.
-He could sell his house and invest the lot in a business, or he could rent his house out and go to live somewhere cheaper (see our cover story).
-Either of these would make a significant change in his financial situation, although they are potentially high risk, high return strategies – and would require total commitment to the new business not just from Arthur but from his family, too.
+Of course, there are other possible options if Arthur and Rochelle are willing to consider them.
+They could sell their house and invest the lot in a business, or rent the house out and go to live somewhere cheaper.
+Either of these would make a significant change in their financial situation, although they are potentially high risk, high return strategies – and would require total commitment to the new business not just from Arthur but from his family, too.
 Again, good financial advice will help re-work the figures accordingly.

 Whatever Arthur decides, he is now in a position to consider franchises that suit his financial situation.
 Of course, it’s important that he also chooses something that he will enjoy and which will provide the training, support and market positioning that will help his business succeed (see the list of 250 Questions to ask Franchisors).
 The next stage is to start getting financial information from his chosen franchises.

 Understandably, franchisors will want to know that a prospective franchisee is serious before they start parting with detailed financial information about their business model.
-They will therefore want to know that Arthur is a suitable candidate and in a position to fund the franchise, so they’ll need to see the above information first.
-They will also probably want Arthur to sign a confidentiality agreement ensuring that he will only show any figures to his professional advisors.
+They will therefore want to know that Arthur is a suitable candidate (and Rochelle, if she is going to be working in the business) and in a position to fund the franchise, so they’ll need to see the above information first.
+They will also probably want Arthur and Rochelle to sign a confidentiality agreement ensuring that they will only show any figures to their professional advisors.

 Something to be aware of is that any figures provided are only forecasts based upon the franchisor’s model and experience in other locations.
 Although an experienced franchisor should have a good knowledge of the real costs of running the business, they can’t know for sure what level of sales will be achieved in any area before that business opens.